Noor Hossain: Accounts and reactions

-Prime Minister Sheikh Hasina has given her own account of Hossain's death: "I remember what happened on that day.
+Bangladesh's former Prime Minister Sheikh Hasina has given her own account of Hossain's death: "I remember what happened on that day.
 Noor Hossain was standing beside me when we took out our procession.
 I called him and told him they would kill him for what he had inscribed on his chest.
 Then he brought his head near the window of my car and said, 'Sister, you just bless me.
 I will sacrifice my life to free democracy."

 Hasina also said, "Bangladesh got back the rights to vote and food in exchange of Shaheed Nur Hossain’s supreme sacrifice."

 Marium Bibi, Hossain's mother, has most recently said, "I still don’t see anything for which my son died."
 In an earlier interview, she said, "It is hard for any mother to lose her son.
 But I have no sorrows...
 I am proud of Noor."

 In popular culture

 The event of his death is honoured each year as cultural and political organisations sponsor special programs for observance the day.
 The day is officially commemorated as Shohid Noor Hossain Day in Bangladesh.

 Photographs of Noor Hossain wearing slogans on his chest taken by Dinu Alam and back taken by Pavel Rahaman were taken shortly before his death and become an important visual icon in Bangladesh representing the struggle for democracy.

 A postage stamp was issued by Bangladesh in honour of his martyrdom.

 Hossain is the subject of the Bengali film Buk tar Bangladesher hridoy.

 A fictional character named "Nur Hossain" appears in Neamat Imam's novel The Black Coat.